Wildlife to look for in June

 The adult butterflies rarely feed on flowers, instead they feed on honeydew, which is a sweet liquid produced by aphids.

 Keep an eye out for otters if you’re near a river this summer.
-You may be lucky to catch a glimpse of them swimming past or spot their spraint, which is said to smell like jasmine tea!
+You may be lucky to catch a glimpse of them swimming past or spot their spraint, which is said to smell like jasmine tea (if you get that close)!

 Look out for stag beetles flying around on warm evenings in June.
 These are one of our largest beetles.
 They’re named after the males’ large jaws, which are said to resemble the antlers of a stag.